 Film, theater and organizing are all acts of communion.
 Diana often considers what a community is: how it breathes, how it betrays itself, how it shifts into something better, stranger, worse.
-A 2025 Lambda Literary Emerging LGBTQ Voices fellow, 2024 Director’s Lab North labbie, and 2022 fellow at the Institute for Diversity in the Arts, Diana’s work often depicts queer desire and troublemaking amidst an increasingly strange and inhospitable world.
+A 2025 Lambda Literary Emerging LGBTQ Voices fellow, 2024 Director’s Lab North labbie, and 2022 fellow at the Institute for Diversity in the Arts, Diana’s work often depicts queer women’s desire and troublemaking amidst an increasingly strange and inhospitable world.

 Contact.